jimlawton/h800/docs/prm/Honeywell-1800-PRM.md

         00 this combination is not defined.
 - Bits 7-12: These bits designate the typewriter on which the information is to be printed.
 Address `00` designates the console typewriter, address `01` represents the slave typewriter (in octal).
 Associated with the two automatic typewriters is a typewriter buffer location (location `00021`) in main memory bank `0` (see [Section IV](#section-iv-addressing). page 44).

 If the `A` address of a print instruction is inactive, the contents of the accumulator are printed as specified by the `B` address.
 In this one case, a control error does _not_ occur if the contents of the accumulator have already been delivered to a result location.
 If the `B` address is inactive, no typewriter is activated.
-If the `C` address is inactive, the specified sequence counter is set in the same manner as described for a transfre sequence change instruction having an active `C` address (see [Section VIII](#section-viii-transfer-instructions), pages 80 and 81).
+If the `C` address is inactive, the specified sequence counter is set in the same manner as described for a transfer sequence change instruction having an active `C` address (see [Section VIII](#section-viii-transfer-instructions), pages 80 and 81).
 Hunting for the next program in demand is always inhibited.

 When printing under program control, the typewriter prints each word specified in the indicated mode.
 In the alphanumeric mode, if the code for carriage return or tabulate is encountered, the corresponding symbol is printed but the function is not performed.
 When printing hexadecimal words, a space is inserted after every three characters, while a space appears after every four characters in an octal printout.
 Spaces appear in the alphanumeric print mode only where they occur as part of the data.
 Under program control, the carriage return function is activated only by reaching the physical end of the carriage or by specifying "carriage return" or "no more to follow" in the `B` address group of the print instruction.